Midwives may independently prescribe, order and administer this drug.

 Indications and Clinical Use:

-For treatment of uncomplicated asymptomatic or symptomatic urinary tract infections (UTIs) in pregnancy and the postpartum caused by Enterococcus faecalis, Escherichia coli, or Proteus mirabilis.
+For the treatment of uncomplicated urinary tract infections (UTIs) in pregnancy and postpartum caused by susceptible strains of Enterococcus faecalis, Escherichia coli, or Klebsiella pneumoniae.

-Documented hypersensitivity or allergy to amoxicillin or to any other penicillin antibiotic.
+Documented hypersensitivity or allergy to amoxicillin, other beta-lactam antibacterial drugs or any components of their formulation.

 Warnings and Precautions: